 Let me put it this way: You’re releasing a new product and you want to make sure that product adoption will go well.

-You will definitely invest in the press, marketing your product through all of the traditional channels, such as press releases, perhaps you’ll get a little booth to a conference that has something to do with your product and so on.
+You will invest in the press, marketing your product through all of the traditional channels, such as press releases, perhaps you’ll get a little booth at a conference that has something to do with your product and so on.

 These are traditional marketing tactics.
 Proven success, albeit not exactly cost-effective.

 But this is not all you’ll do.
-You’ll send an email to your subscribers, you’ll create some targeted Facebook ads and so on and so forth.
+You’ll send an email to your subscribers, you’ll create some targeted Facebook ads and so on.

 Of course, you could send emails and create a Facebook ad without ever needing to look at your data.
 It is possible, however, it’s completely counter-intuitive.

 If you’ve got the data, just make sure to utilize it every step of the way, even in that booth at that conference.
 Pick the right conference, according to your data and your target audience.